Burhanverse/postify/README.md

 ## Roadmap (Upcoming Ideas)

+- Add support for shared-access to other channel admins
 - Add support for pinning the content after being posted.
 - Improve text formating of the response messages.